cswenyuanxiao/gpu-market-mvp/README.md

 ## SEO & Performance (Phase 7)

 - Meta tags and Open Graph added to `frontend/index.html` with dynamic canonical URL.
+Added `keywords` and `theme-color`.
 - Backend serves `robots.txt` and `sitemap.xml` (includes homepage and up to 50 latest listings).
-- Static assets served with cache headers from Express; consider CDN for production.
-A dynamic `sitemap.xml` and `robots.txt` are available at the root.
+- Static assets served with cache headers from Express (immutable year-long for non-HTML, no-cache for HTML).
+Consider a CDN for production.

 ## Notes